boomfish/docker-cfml-engines/README.md

-# Docker containers for CFML application servers
+# Docker images for CFML application servers

 This repository contains Dockerfiles to build CFML application servers.

-CFML engines supported: Railo.
-Lucee support will be added shortly.
+The only CFML engine supported at the moment is [Railo](http://www.getrailo.org/).
+[Lucee](http://lucee.org/) support will be added shortly.

-Adobe ColdFusion is unlikely to be supported from this repository due to licensing requirements.
+[Adobe ColdFusion](http://www.adobe.com/products/coldfusion) is unlikely to be supported from this repository due to licensing requirements.

 ## Features

 ### Tomcat with Native Library and Java Agent

-The CFML engines run on Apache Tomcat with a compatible version of the Tomcat Native Library installed for better performance in production environments.
+A compatible version of the [Apache Tomcat Native Library](http://tomcat.apache.org/native-doc/) is installed for better Tomcat performance in production environments.

-For Railo, the Java Agent is enabled which allows it to better manage the memory heap used for storing compiled CFML code.
+Railo's Java Agent for the JVM is enabled for [better memory management of compiled CFML code](http://blog.getrailo.com/post.cfm/railo-4-1-smarter-template-compilation).

 ### Support for single-site and multiple-site applications